kiemaBruce/alx-low_level_programming/0x15-file_io/README.md

 - If text_content is NULL, nothing is added to the file.
 The function returns 1 if the file exists and -1 if the file does not exist or if you do not have the required permissions to write the file.
+## 3-cp.c
+- Copies the content of a file to another file.
+- Usage: cp file_from file_to
+- if the number of argument is not the correct one, exit with code 97 and print
+Usage: cp file_from file_to, followed by a new line, on the POSIX standard error.
+- if file_to already exists, truncate it.
+- if file_from does not exist, or if you can not read it, exit with code 98 and print Error: Can't read from file NAME_OF_THE_FILE, followed by a new line, on the POSIX standard error
+	- where NAME_OF_THE_FILE is the first argument passed to your program
+- if you can not create or if write to file_to fails, exit with code 99 and print
+Error: Can't write to NAME_OF_THE_FILE, followed by a new line, on the POSIX standard error
+	- where NAME_OF_THE_FILE is the second argument passed to your program
+- if you can not close a file descriptor , exit with code 100 and print Error:
+Can't close fd FD_VALUE, followed by a new line, on the POSIX standard error
+	- where FD_VALUE is the value of the file descriptor
+- Permissions of the created file: rw-rw-r--.
+If the file already exists, do not change the permissions
+- The program uses a buffer to read 1,024 bytes at a time from file_from to reduce the number of system calls that are made.
+- dprintf is an allowed function.